bobbypriam/ocaml-documentation-guideline/README.md

 ## Background

-The OCaml ecosystem have historically been infamous of having sparse documentations.
-Many "docs" are just module signatures lumped together with one-sentence explanations, while lacking introductory elements and usage examples.

-While this may be beneficial to experienced OCaml developers (less noise to get to the "important parts"), it may prove harmful for beginners and less-experienced devs since it may not be clear to them how the pieces fit together.
-This may lead to issues being opened asking basic usage examples, which may take maintainers' time away from actually improving the library.

-One probable reason for this problem is that the idea of a "good documentation" is too abstract.

-Hence, it is necessary to have a centralized document that formalizes the idea to avoid needless debates and bring forth productivity.
+When we want to publish a library for the public to use, the presence of a documentation is really important.
+In fact, it can be the sole deciding factor of whether a potential user will end up choosing to use the library in their project.

+However, what makes a good documentation?
+How good is "good enough"?
+These questions can be a rather confusing obstacle, particularly for the less-experienced devs publishing their library for the first time and still unfamiliar with OCaml documentation tools.
+But it shouldn't be that way!

+Writing documentation should be fun, easy, and rewarding.
+With that as a goal, it is nice to have a guideline on how to write good, effective documentation in the OCaml ecosystem.
+This document aims to tackle that problem.

 ## Purpose

-The purpose of this guideline is to try to produce a decent standard that can be referred to by library authors to (ask contributors to) produce good docs.
+The purpose of this guideline is to provide a standard that can be referred to by library authors to (ask contributors to) produce good docs.

 This guideline is expected to evolve with the latest discovered practices, language features, tooling features, and feedback from community.
 This document